artyomxx/nodaemon/readme.md

 ## Node Daemon Manager

-For using with thigs like Monit, etc.
+Helps managing Node-based (not only) services with thigs like Monit, etc.

 Install: `npm i -g nodaemon`